 Granted, designing a banner or an exhibition stand is never easy, but by following certain rules and design considerations, you can design a printed display with maximum impact.
 Here’s how to do it right.

 Think about where it will be placed

 You first need to have a good idea of where you are planning to place your banner or stand.
-Although you may be planning to use it in different locations, you could still have a main location in mind.
-For example, if you are thinking of using your banner or stand at a trade show or exhibition, not just once but several times, it’s better to opt for a sturdier banner material which can last for a longer time.
-A stand which will be used for an exhibition may not have its lower portion properly seen or displayed, so you also have to think about this and incorporate your most important message on the upper portion of the stand.
+Although you may be planning to use it in different locations, you could still have the main location in mind.
+For example, if you are thinking of using your banner or stand at a trade show or exhibition, not just once but several times, it’s better to opt for a sturdier banner material that can last for a longer time.
+A stand that will be used for an exhibition may not have its lower portion properly seen or displayed, so you also have to think about this and incorporate your most important message on the upper portion of the stand.

 The significance of keeping it simple